Raigyo/unity-3d-game-forest/Readme.md

 # Unity 3D / C# / Visual Studio - Original game development - 'A Forest' aka 'Grab the cans' (demo)

-*November 2019 - Development time: 2 weeks*
+*November 2019 - Development time: 2 and half weeks*

 > 🔨 Game made with Unity 3D.
 In this game you walk in a forest and you decided to clean the rubbish to preserve nature.
 So pick up all the soda  cans in the allotted time.
 It's an original game, not inspired by a totorial.
 By the way I used tons of tutorials and websites to help during the developpement.